lyznne/lyznne/README.md

 - 👋 Hi, I’m @lyznne
 - 👀 I’m interested in python and web development
+- 👍 Excitated to learn new stuff :-)
-- 🌱 I’m currently learning python ,html and css , also javascript
+- 🌱 I’m currently learning python ,React js , Nextjs, tailwindcss and others
 - 📫 You can reach me through my email

 <!---